 And BAM, it was just too much.
 I burnt out.

 I had to leave this organization I had loved and poured my heart and soul into.
-I quit my job and went to… Hawaii (cue: ‘ocean waves lapping’ soundtrack) for a sabbatical.
+I quit my job and was privileged enough to go to… Hawaii (cue: ‘ocean waves lapping’ soundtrack) for a sabbatical.
 I spent days on the beach, nights under the stars, sleeping in a tree house, and making passion fruit smoothies from the tree outside my door (not too shabby!).

 I truly.
 Slowed.
 Down.